jjw-spectrum/abilify-aes/README.md

 Finally, I filtered by 'drugindication,' including only records in which aripiprazole was prescribed to treat autism.

-### Data analysis
+### Classification and analysis

-I created a dataframe in pandas and iterated through the records, adding every individual reaction as a row.
+I created a dataframe in pandas and iterated through the records, adding every individual reaction, stored in field 'reactionmeddrapt,' as a row.
 (Many adverse event reports include multiple reactions.)
 The result was a raw list of reactions, with one entry for every time a given reaction, like weight gain, was reported.

-You could probably just do the following analysis in pandas itself, but I exported the df to a csv and worked in Excel instead.
-I created a pivot table to count the frequency of each reaction.
-But this wouldn't work as a visualization on its own; there were hundreds of unique reactions, some of which, like dyskinesia and other movement disorders, seemed like they should be considered together.
-On the advice of
+I exported the df to a csv; in Excel, I created a pivot table to count the frequency of each reaction.
+(You could probably just do the entire analysis in pandas too.)
+Theoretically, you could just plug the counts into a pie chart and be done with it.
+But this data won't make a good viz as-is; there are hundreds of unique reactions, some of which, like dyskinesia and other movement disorders, seemed like they should be considered together.
+Thankfully, because the reactions are already named using a medical taxonomy called [MedDRA](https://www.meddra.org/), it's simple enough to label them with MedDRA's own category information.
+I applied for a subscription and got free access to the MedDRA browser, which will do this "hierarchy analysis" on a properly formatted spreadsheet.

+Once the reactions were categorized, I was able to see which broad classes of reactions occurred most frequently in the FDA data.
+The final DV includes only the broad categories that represented more than 5% of the reported adverse events.
+And within each broad category, only subtypes that represent more than 5% of their category are included.

+I also excluded reports of the drug being taken incorrectly, as well as most of the "Investigations" category, which mainly includes lab test results.
+The exceptions to this rule are weight gain and weight loss, which I included under the "Metabolic" category.

+Finally, I adapted the names of the broad classes and subcategories to be shorter and more easily understood.

+For more details on my analysis, check out my [data diary](https://docs.google.com/document/d/1cRD68SWKSaM6tS_kHSqI6HiZumHVEm77wfyD0pNMtic/edit?usp=sharing).
+The spreadsheet where I did this work can be found in this repo in the "data" folder.

 ## How you can do it